 In an RSC environment, you use createSlateEditor

-from @udecode/plate
+from platejs

 to initialize an editor instance.
 This function doesn't rely on React hooks or client-side specific code.